All-Circuits-Technologies/ACT-Contributing/CONTRIBUTING.md

 Therefore,

-- You MUST to:
+- You MUST:
   - [ ] Add a SPDX header or add an attached license file to all the files you add in the projet
   - [ ] Respect the licensing of the file you include in this repository
-- You MIGHT to:
+- You SHOULD:
   - [ ] Add your name and mail address in the SPDX header or attached license file of all the files you update

-When you add a SPDX license on a file, you HAVE to:
+When you add a SPDX license on a file, you MUST:
   - [ ] Respect the SPDX standard,
   - [ ] Use your full name and a valid email address